ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

   Avoid unnecessary changes to speed up the review process.
 * Use readable and understandable commit messages, so the reviewer can understand the intention of each commit.

-## Code Style

-We are using a variant of the [PSR-2](https://www.php-fig.org/psr/psr-2/), but instead Spaces for the line indentation we are using tabs.